g-omarsdottir/shaping-sustainable-surf/TESTING.md

 ![Color contrast test](/documentation/color-contrast.png)

-For the link color, the color #0000FF was chosen on recommendation from the [WebAIM community blog](https://webaim.org/blog/wcag-2-0-and-link-colors/) and the [WebAIM Color Contrast Checker](https://webaim.org/resources/contrastchecker/), since the default link color does not meet the minimum contrast of accessibility guidelines.
+For the **link color**, the color #0000FF was chosen on recommendation from the [WebAIM community blog](https://webaim.org/blog/wcag-2-0-and-link-colors/) and the [WebAIM Color Contrast Checker](https://webaim.org/resources/contrastchecker/), since the default link color does not meet the minimum contrast of accessibility guidelines.

 ![color-contrast-links](/documentation/color-contrast-links.png)